foothill-security/secure-code-training/lab-setup.md

 We will be using OWASP ZAP some as an intercept proxy in the labs.
 You will need to download and set it up.
 You can start here: https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project.

 ### WebGoat Access
-Verify you can access the WebGoat instance [here](http://webgoat.foothillsecurity.com:8080/WebGoat) (as a backup http://34.94.179.103:8080/WebGoat).
+Verify you can access the WebGoat instance http://webgoat.foothillsecurity.com/WebGoat/.
 Once you do, Try any/all of the following lessons/labs ...
 * HTTP Basics
 * HTTP Proxies
 * Google Chrome Developer Tools

 ## Day 2

 ## Git Client Setup
 We will be using git/github to do some code review.
 You can technically do it all in the web UI, but if you want to pracice using git/gitflow, you should set up a git client.
 The instructions here will assume a git command-line client, but can often be translated into GUI client commands readily.